Mohsin Zaidi (author): Honours & Awards

 In 2015, he was shortlisted for 'Most Innovative European In-House Lawyer' and ranked as Top 30 Future Leaders by the Financial Times.
+In 2020, Attitude magazine named him a trailblazer changing the world.
 In 2021, Zaidi was named as one of the Lawyer Magazine’s Hot 100 for work in white-collar crime.
-His book won the Polari First Book Prize and the LAMBDA Literary Award for gay memoir/biography in 2021.
+His book won the Polari First Book Prize and the Lambda Literary Award for gay memoir/biography in 2021.